gamemanual0/gm0/source/docs/software/using-android-studio.rst

    .. image:: images/using-android-studio/select-project-view.png
       :alt: Change to project view

 #.
-Wait for `gradle <Gradle>`_ to complete the build.
+Wait for `Gradle`_ to complete the build.

    .. image:: images/using-android-studio/build-gradle.png
       :width: 50em

 Layout
 ======
-Android Studio can look menacing at first glance, but there are only a few features needed to use it properly.
+Android Studio can look intimidating at first glance, but there are only a few features needed to use it properly.